Azure/azure-iot-sdks/c/doc/run_sample_on_desktop_linux.md

     ```
    static const char* connectionString = "[device connection string]";
     ```
-3. Replace "[device connection string]" with your connection string (to learn how to obtain this device connection string using the device explorer, read [this](../../tools/DeviceExplorer/doc/how_to_use_device_explorer.md)).
+3. Replace "[device connection string]" with the device connection string you noted [earlier](#beforebegin).
+Save the changes.

 4. The section "Send events" in the document [How to use Device Explorer](../../tools/DeviceExplorer/doc/how_to_use_device_explorer.md) describes how to prepare the **DeviceExplorer** tool to receive device-to-cloud messages from the sample application.